jp-2019/spring-angular-coop-web/client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

 ## Development server
+Open Intellij
+New - project from existing sources - gradle project Open build.gradle from server folder
+Run build.gradle
+Right click on build.gradle
+Select import build.gradle folder
+Right click on server or demo from right panel toolbar Click Gradle Config
+Gradle should recognize all dependencies in build.gradle file now

-Ensure you have the lastest Angular version by running:
+Next, ensure you have the lastest Angular version by running:
 `npm i -g @angular/cli@latest`
 `npm i --save-dev @angular/cli@latest`
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.